 - 32-35% — Watch closely.
 A small ingredient price hike can push you into the danger zone.

-- Over 35% — You are likely losing money on this dish or your concept depends on volume to compensate.
+- Over 35% — You are likely losing money on this dish, or your concept depends on volume and beverage attach to compensate.

 For data on how prices are shifting industry-wide, the National Restaurant Association tracks industry food cost benchmarks updated regularly.
 The USDA also publishes the USDA Food Price Outlook, which is worth checking quarterly to see where supplier pricing is headed.